 More about my previous DJ work

 I wanted to be a DJ from a very early age.
 At just 9 or 10 years old, I had a pretend radio station in my bedroom, comprising two cassette machines and a 2-channel mixer from Tandy.
 My bedroom walls were covered with car stickers and presenter photo cards from every radio station in the country.
-This was before Internet and email, so I spent a lot of time writing letters by hand to radio stations.
+This was before Internet and email, so I spent a lot of time writing letters by hand to radio stations, to request free merchandise.

 At 13, I was very lucky that Father Christmas brought me disco equipment and I was soon doing kids parties at community centres and church halls in my home town, Barrow-in-Furness.
 I had quite a monopoly on school discos, with many scheduling their end-of-term disco around my availability.

 At 15, I became “resident DJ” at Barrow Cricket Club, so I had to learn fast because the job involved catering for the full range of private functions such as weddings, birthdays, christenings, retirements and anniversaries.
-To build-up my catalog of older music, I bought 7-inch records from car boot sales, and built up a large collection which I’ve still got in the loft.
+To build-up my catalog of older music, I bought box loads of 7-inch records from car boot sales.
 As a shy teenager, I became hooked on the thrill of playing music at high volume, in a room full of people, and watching what effect each song has on the atmosphere in the room.
 I loved it, and was bursting with ambition!

 I returned to my “mobile disco” roots, around 2009, investing in good quality equipment, and specialising in Lake District weddings.
-Since then, I have slowly built-up a good reputation with the major hotels around the area, and I am pleased that most of my work now comes through recommendations.
-Even after 25 years, I still get the same buzz of excitement by playing just the right song, at just the right time, to engineer one of those “hands in the air” moments.
+Since then, I have gained a good reputation with the major hotels around the area, and I am pleased that most of my work now comes through recommendations.
+After doing the job for 30 years, I still get the same buzz of excitement by playing just the right song, at just the right time, to create one of those “hands in the air” moments.
+It’s my addiction.